Cosby1992/TestAssignment2/README.md

 Unfortunately it lacks a large community, but I would hope that the documentation and ease of use would be outweighing the lack in community.

+##### Dmitro

+Same as Anders, there is no favorite mocking framework, due to the lack of experience with those.

+I would go for Mockito since it is the highest rated.

 # Hand-in

 Make the katas individually.
 The other things may be done in groups.
 Handin on the